1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 FERNBANK CHRISTENING.

 The Stokey estate on Gardiner Road was christened Tuesday, July 26th at 4 o'clock or thereabouts.
 A large and fashionable audience was in attendance.
-At the proper moment Miss Margaret Stokey emptied a dustpan of fine sand brough from across the road and she christened the estate with the appropriate name of Fernbank.
+At the proper moment Miss Margaret Stokey emptied a dustpan of fine sand brought from across the road and christened the estate with the appropriate name of Fernbank.
 The name was selected several years ago but could not be used until the jungle was cleared sufficiently to permit the ferns to be seen.
-During the preceding week the Misses Wilson had struggled valiantly with the excessive herbage; Miss Billy made a specialy of exterminating the St. John's wort whose garish yellowness gave a wood-like aspect to certain areas; Miss Doris applied herself to the destruction of grapevines and blackberries with such success that many rare plants were revealed.
+During the preceding week the Misses Wilson had struggled valiantly with the excessing herbage; Miss Billy had made a specialty of exterminating the St. John's wort whose garish yellowness gave a weed-like aspect to certain areas; Miss Doris applied herself to the destruction of grapevines and blackberries with such success that many rare concealed plants were revealed.
 Owing to the active part taken by the Misses Wilson in clearing out the jungle and revealing the ferns, it seemed appropriate to have the christening before they left.
 The christening was prepared so quickly that no one thought of refreshments, but in spite of the omission a good time was had by all.

 ----------